theflutterbookclub/website/README.md

 - Keep domain layer free of Flutter imports.
 Domain should depend only on Dart primitives and domain models.
 - Data layer can depend on packages for HTTP, local storage, etc.
-- Presentation can and should use Flutter widgets and state management of choice (Provider, Riverpod, Bloc, etc.).
+- Presentation layer uses Flutter widgets and Riverpod for state management.
+- Use `ConsumerWidget` or `ConsumerStatefulWidget` for UI components that need to access providers.
+- Use `ref.watch()` for reactive data and `ref.read()` for one-time actions.
+- Keep providers close to the feature they serve (in `presentation/notifiers/providers/`).

 ## Shared model example — Member